LDAC is a high-bitrate Bluetooth audio codec developed by Sony to transmit more audio data wirelessly than standard codecs like SBC or AAC.

-LDAC is Sony’s own Bluetooth audio codec, and unlike the usual SBC or AAC you find on most wireless headphones, LDAC actually gives you a real shot at hearing your Hi‑Res tracks the way they were meant to sound.
-It can stream up to 32-bit/96 kHz audio at bitrates reaching 990 kbps — which is around three times more data than standard Bluetooth audio can handle through SBC.
+LDAC is Sony’s own Bluetooth audio codec.
+Unlike the usual SBC or AAC you find on most wireless headphones, it gives you a real shot at hearing your Hi-Res tracks the way they were meant to sound.
+It can stream up to 32-bit/96 kHz audio at bitrates reaching 990 kbps.
+That’s around three times more data than standard Bluetooth audio can handle through SBC.

 When I first saw those numbers, I was skeptical.
-“Bluetooth and Hi‑Res audio?”
+“Bluetooth and Hi-Res audio?”
 I’d been burned before by big claims on wireless performance.
-But then I tried a pair of Sony WH‑1000XM4s connected to a phone with LDAC turned on, playing FLACs through USB Audio Player Pro, and it genuinely sounded fuller than the same tracks over AAC.
-There was more air between instruments, vocals had more texture, and overall it just felt more hi-fi.
+Then I tried a pair of Sony WH-1000XM4s connected to a phone with LDAC turned on.
+I played FLACs through USB Audio Player Pro, and it genuinely sounded fuller than the same tracks over AAC.
+There was more air between instruments.
+Vocals had more texture.
+Overall it just felt more hi-fi.

-It’s not lossless, technically speaking — we’ll get into that — but it gets very close, and for most ears in most environments, it’s hard to beat unless you’re wired.
+It’s not lossless, technically speaking.
+But it gets very close.
+For most ears in most environments, it’s hard to beat unless you’re wired.

 How Does LDAC Work?

 At its core, LDAC works by transmitting audio using more efficient compression and packet handling than what SBC or AAC typically allow.
 It offers three bitrate settings: 330 kbps, 660 kbps, and 990 kbps.
-Some phones and devices will automatically adjust between them depending on connection quality, while others let you manually select the bitrate through developer options.
+Some phones and devices automatically adjust between them depending on connection quality.
+Others let you manually select the bitrate through developer options.

 I keep mine locked at 990 kbps on my Pixel 7 Pro.
-If the connection drops, it’s rare, and I’d rather have better sound quality than a more stable stream with lower fidelity.
-That said, when I tested LDAC on an older budget Android tablet, forcing the highest bitrate made the connection skip constantly — especially if I moved more than 5 metres away from the earbuds.
+If the connection drops, it’s rare.
+I’d rather have better sound quality than a more stable stream with lower fidelity.
+That said, when I tested this mode on an older budget Android tablet, forcing the highest bitrate made the connection skip constantly.
+This happened especially if I moved more than 5 metres away from the earbuds.

-So LDAC is smart enough to adapt, but if your gear can handle it, you can force the top setting and enjoy some of the best Bluetooth audio currently available.
+LDAC is smart enough to adapt.
+But if your gear can handle it, you can force the top setting and enjoy some of the best Bluetooth audio currently available.

 LDAC vs Other Bluetooth Codecs

 Bluetooth codecs are a mess to compare because they each aim for slightly different goals.
-AAC is tuned for Apple devices, aptX Adaptive balances quality and stability, and SBC is just… there.
-It’s the default everyone has to include.
+AAC is tuned for Apple devices. aptX Adaptive balances quality and stability.
+SBC is just there as the mandatory baseline.

-LDAC stands out by offering the highest available bitrate among mainstream codecs.
-It reaches 990 kbps, while aptX HD taps out at 576 kbps.
-That means, on paper, LDAC can carry more audio data and preserve more of the original detail.
+What makes LDAC stand out is its available bitrate.
+It reaches 990 kbps, while aptX HD tops out at 576 kbps.
+On paper, that means it can carry more audio data and preserve more of the original detail.

-In practice, I’ve found LDAC to consistently sound better than SBC and AAC, especially when listening to well‑recorded lossless tracks.
-Compared to aptX HD, it’s closer, but I still hear a difference in spatial detail — like the decay of a cymbal or background harmonies in acoustic tracks.
+In practice, I’ve found LDAC to consistently sound better than SBC and AAC.
+This is especially true when listening to well-recorded lossless tracks.
+Compared to aptX HD, it’s closer.
+But I still hear a difference in spatial detail, like the decay of a cymbal or background harmonies in acoustic tracks.
 It’s subtle, but it’s there.

-The only issue is reliability. aptX Adaptive tends to be more stable when walking through crowded areas or switching rooms, while LDAC at max bitrate can cut out if your signal path isn’t clean.
+The only issue is reliability. aptX Adaptive tends to be more stable when walking through crowded areas or switching rooms.
+LDAC can cut out if your signal path isn’t clean.

 Real-World Sound Quality